-When it comes to employee dismissals, otherwise referred to as employee terminations, it is in an employer’s best interest to follow human resources best practices.
+When it comes to employee dismissals, also known as employee terminations, it is in an employer’s best interest to follow human resources best practices.
 Terminating an employee has many legal considerations.
-It is important to understand what to do and not do to avoid legal challenges for wrongful dismissal.
+It is important to understand what to do and what not to do so that you can avoid legal challenges for wrongful dismissal.

 What is the law behind employee dismissals?